Hurricane: Watch, Warning and Advisory Criteria

 Watches, Warnings and Advisories

-While issued seperately, these watches and warnings are generally summarized by each local National Weather Service Office in HURRICANE LOCAL STATEMENTs.
+While issued separately, these watches and warnings are generally summarized by each local National Weather Service Office in HURRICANE LOCAL STATEMENTs.
 In addition, the local office issues a variety of forecasts and information statements during hurricanes or tropical storms.

 In addition to tropical storm/hurricane watches and warnings, the National Hurricane Center and Tropical Prediction Center issue numerous other products that can be very useful in tracking and assessing the potential hazards from tropical systems.